0xSmold/smoldpaper/Readme.md

 ## 🛠️ Stack

-* **Frontend:** React (Standalone via CDN or compiled via Vite), Tailwind CSS, Lucide Icons.
+* **Frontend:** React, Tailwind CSS, Lucide Icons.
 * **Backend:** Single-file PHP + SQLite3.

 ## ❤️ Support the Project

-❤️ We decided to share this app for free with everyone in the world because everyone has the right to privacy.
-Please consider supporting us at any of these wallets:
+❤️ **We decided to share this app for free with everyone in the world because everyone has the right to privacy.**

+This app will protect many from persecution and might even **save someone's life!**

+Maintaining servers and developing the project requires funding.
+Please consider supporting the project at any of these wallets:

 * **BTC:** `bc1qxdnfjakd89qrz59cr702pt70n0wtapkcrmtnyk`
 * **USDT (TRC-20) / TRX:** `TYqAdNNvvwzNT7LUkGCh8sZLjNQNza3NDd`